ScoutmasterBucky/ScoutmasterBucky/site/other-awards/Whitewater-Rafting-BSA/index.md

 </div></div>

-## Boardsailing BSA Award Requirements
+## Whitewater Rafting BSA Award Requirements

 The Whitewater Rafting BSA Award recognizes the challenge and adventure of participation in a rafting trip conducted by outfitters or councils.